sandro-hernandez/GA_Developer_Needs_replication_package/RQ2_Taxonomy/evaluation/README.md

 You will find the following files in this repository:

-- `sampled_sentences_for_annotation.xlsx`: An Excel file containing the 100 sampled sentences.
+- `post_sentences.xlsx`: An Excel file containing the 100 sampled sentences.
 The file has three columns:
-  - `Index`: A unique index from 1 to 100 for reference.
+  - `index`: A unique index from 0 to 99 for reference.
+  - `sentence_id`: A unique index for each sentence.
-  - `Sentence`: The text of the sentence to be annotated.
+  - `sentence`: The text of the sentence to be annotated.
-  - `RI_Category`: A blank column where you will enter the relevant RI category (or categories, separated by commas) for each sentence.
+  - `RI_category`: A blank column where you will enter the relevant RI category (or categories, separated by commas) for each sentence.

 - `RI_definitions.pdf`: A PDF file containing the detailed definitions of each RI category and the associated Developer Need (DN) classes.